tgres/tgres/README.md

 ### Current Status

+Feb 2017 Note: A major change in the database structure has been made, Tgres now uses the "write optimized" / "vertical" storage.
+This change affected most of the internal code, and as far overall status, it set us back a bit, all tests are currently broken, but on the bright side, write performance is amazing now.

 Phase 1 or proof-of-concept for the project is the ability to (mostly) act as a drop-in replacement for Graphite (except for chart generation) and Statsd.
 Currently Tgres supports nearly all of